Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 First of all, `NullReference` is not a bubo, bug, stub, or rudiment.
 It's a natural, initial, and valid state of objects.
 And when neglected, it notifies sincerely about this rude error.

+Implicit default or proforma values instead of `null` obviously pave the way to epic fails.

 ### Blaming the messenger

-Bugs coming from delivered software are annoying since _1)_ [it worked on my machine](../../memes/README+/polyptych_works.md), and _2)_ it will be a headache to debug.
+Bugs in delivered software are annoying since _1)_ [it worked on my machine](../../memes/README+/polyptych_works.md), and _2)_ they will be a headache to debug.
 No wonder NullReference got its reputation.

-The bad idea is that silencing it will cure the problem.
+The bad idea is that silencing it may cure the problem (though sometimes it works).

 ### "Scapegoating" (≠ Goatscaping)